Building a Simple Form (37 min)

 06 A Phone Field

 2. To set a default country, click the number element gear icon to open the element settings menu.
-Navigate to the interactivity tab, and use the default country drop-down to select the default country.
+Navigate to the interactivity tab and use the default country drop-down menu to select a country.

-This is useful if you know all your users will work within the same country—for example, the United States.
+This is useful if you know all your users will work in the same country, such as the United States.

 07 A Radio Button Element